Sign up to our newsletter to get the latest on living wage and income

 Minimum Wage

-The Global Living Wage Coalition has developed 2 regional Living Wage Benchmarks based on the Anker methodology for rural and urban Sialkot, in Pakistan, and 1 Living Income Benchmark for rural Khyber Pakhtunkhwa.
+The Global Living Wage Coalition has developed 3 regional Living Wage Benchmarks based on the Anker methodology for both rural and urban Sialkot, and for rural Khyber Pakhtunkhwa.

 Living Wage